yujinghua/diss_supp_material/STPA-DFSec_auto_vs_manu_res/README.md

-## Compare details of the automated and manual analysis result
+## Comparing details of the automated and manual analysis

 Detailed results are in AnalyzeUC1Compare.xlsm and AnalyzeUC2Compare.xlsm.